How to Stop a Dog From Pulling on the Leash: 2026 Guide (Tools & Training)

 The Ruffwear Front Range is our top recommendation for leash pulling.
 It has two leash attachment points — a front D-ring for anti-pulling training and a back D-ring for casual walks once pulling is resolved.
 The padded chest and belly panels distribute pressure evenly, and the reflective trim adds low-light visibility.

-In our testing with a 70-lb Lab mix who pulled aggressively, the Front Range reduced pulling by approximately 60% immediately — before any training was applied.
+According to owner reports from large-breed pullers, the Front Range reduced pulling by approximately 60% immediately — before any dedicated training was applied.
 With two weeks of consistent positive reinforcement training, pulling decreased to near-zero.

 Pros: